Abdulmohusain/restaurant-page/src/README.md

 This project is part of [The Odin Project](https://www.theodinproject.com/) curriculum and was created to practice using **Webpack** for bundling JavaScript, CSS, and other assets.
 The goal was to learn webpack and ES6+ features like modules and `import/export` by building a simple restaurant page with multiple sections dynamically rendered using JavaScript.

+## Live Demo
+You can view the live version of the project [here](https://abdulmohusain.github.io/restaurant-page/)

 ## Features

 - **Dynamic Content Rendering**: All sections (Home, Menu, About, Contact) are dynamically generated using JavaScript.